16danielvm/MLZoomCamp/Capstone_Project_2/README.md

 Prerequisites This is an example of how to list things you need to use this software.

 - Python
-- Pipenv
 - Docker

 ### Installing Dependencies

-You have to install the **dependencies** with pipenv, as they are specified in the `Pipfile` and `Pipfile.lock`, by running the following commands:
+You have to install the **dependencies** with the `requirements.txt` file.
+Open a terminal inside of the principal folder and run the following command:

 ```
-pipenv install
+pip install -r requirements.txt
-pipenv shell
 ```

 ### Building the model